oracle/cloudtestdrive/Integration/IntegrationCloudService/lab01.md

 From the Integrations-list

 -	**Identify** _your_ Integration – CreateServiceOrg-NN (you can search to filter the results)
--	Activate the Integration – **Activate** - by clicking on the switch
+-	Activate the Integration – **Activate** - by clicking on the turn on button

 ![](images/lab01/img0630.png)